-We raise our own beef cattle and have always had to fight with algae growth in the stock tank every year.
+On our little hobby farm we raise beef cattle and goats with always having to fight with algae growth in the water tank/bowls every summer.
 I looked into what could be done to remedy this besides dumping the water out and scrubbing the tank every two weeks.
 There are many products out there that can be added to the water and claim it is safe to be consumed by animals.
 To me, putting a chemical in the water of my future food is very unsettling.

 When off on a feed run one day, just by chance I asked a clerk if they knew of any way to naturally keep algae out of my water tank.
 She brought me over to a side-cap that had these little burlap sack looking items.
 After reading the packaging, I thought to myself, ” Hey, it’s better than scrubbing the tank every few weeks.”
 So I bought one and gave it a try.
 Thinking that this was just a gimmick, I eventually forgot that I had put the magic algae cure into our tank until a few weeks later when my Mom came to visit and she commented on how tiresome it must be to keep the water tank that clean for the steers.
 I smiled and told her that I have not cleaned the tank in over a month and that the little burlap sack was the miracle worker.